 |Florida Memorial University||Private, 4 Year||Miami Gardens, FL|

 After Alabama, Georgia has the second largest number of HBCUs in a single state.
-There is a mix of private and public options for HBCUs in Georgia to choose from, some of which are the top historically black colleges in the nation.
+There is a mix of private and public options for black colleges in Georgia to choose from, some of which are the top historically black colleges in the nation.

 |Albany State University||Public, 4 Year||Albany, GA|